WBFS-TV: Transition to MyNetworkTV, independence and The CW

-Second transition to independent status

-On September 7, 2022, CBS News and Stations announced that WBFS-TV would drop its affiliation with MyNetworkTV, marking its second transition into an independent station and leaving the Miami-Fort Lauderdale market without an affiliate.
-The transition would take effect on September 19, 2022.
-As part of this transition, the station reverted back to its "TV33" branding and logo.
+By 2023, the station no longer aired MyNetworkTV programming, operating as an independent from that point forward.
+CBS later announced WBFS would join The CW on September 1, 2024, as part of a larger agreement reached with Nexstar Media Group, majority owner of the network since 2022; this also included co-owned WKBD-TV in Detroit, which had dropped CW programming one year earlier.
+WBFS took over from WSFL as part of another earlier move where the affiliations of CW Scripps affiliates went unrenewed.

 Local programming

 Newscasts

 The first news of any kind on WBFS-TV came in the form of prime time news breaks supplied by WTVJ in 1993.

-Soon after the Viacom-CBS merger in 2001, and in the wake of the September 11 attacks, WBFS began to air a nightly 10:00 p.m. newscast from WFOR-TV.
-This was the third prime time news broadcast in the market after WSVN's long-established 10:00 p.m. newscast and a WTVJ-produced newscast in that slot on WB affiliate WBZL.
-In 2003, the newscast was expanded from 30 minutes to a full hour, and the next year, WBFS added a two-hour-long extension of WFOR's weekday morning newscast, airing from 7:00 to 9:00 a.m., which replaced paid programming in that time slot and competed against WSVN's morning newscast Today in Florida.
-The morning newscast failed to gather ratings traction and aired for the last time on October 17, 2008, when WBFS-TV's weekend newscasts were also dropped and several on-air talent and six behind-the-scenes employees were dismissed as part of budget cuts.
-The newscast ended in September 2011.
+Soon after the Viacom-CBS merger in 2001, and in the wake of the September 11 attacks, WBFS began to air a nightly 10 p.m. newscast from WFOR-TV.
+This was the third prime time news broadcast in the market after WSVN's long-established 10 p.m. newscast and a WTVJ-produced newscast in that slot on WB affiliate WBZL.
+In 2003, the newscast was expanded from 30 minutes to a full hour, and the next year, WBFS added a two-hour-long extension of WFOR's weekday morning newscast, airing from 7 to 9 am, which replaced paid programming in that time slot and competed against WSVN's morning newscast Today in Florida.
+The morning newscast failed to garner viewership and aired for the last time on October 17, 2008, when WBFS-TV's weekend newscasts were also dropped and several on-air talent and six behind-the-scenes employees were dismissed as part of budget cuts.
+The 10 p.m. newscast ended in September 2011.

-A prime time newscast, now airing at 9:00 p.m., was re-introduced in July 2022 using the new CBS News Now format.
+A prime time newscast, now airing at 9 pm, was re-introduced in July 2022 using the new CBS News Now format.
+The Now format was discontinued in 2023; WBFS would later reintroduce a locally produced 9 p.m. newscast anchored by Jim Berry and Najahe Sherman.
+A morning newscast from 7 to 8 a.m. was restored in January 2024.

 Sports programming

 In 2020, Inter Miami CF announced that, alongside WFOR-TV, WBFS would carry regionally televised matches.
+In 2025, WBFS announced an agreement with the Miami Marlins of Major League Baseball to simulcast 15 games.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WBFS-TV's transmitter is located in Andover, Florida.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WBFS-TV ended programming on its analog signal, on UHF channel 33, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 32.
+WBFS-TV ended programming on its analog signal, on UHF channel 33, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 32, using virtual channel 33.